wp-plugins/coolclock/trunk/readme.txt

 - **noseconds** -- set to true (or 1) to hide the second hand
 - **gmtoffset** -- a number to define a timezone relative the Greenwhich Mean Time.
 Do not set this parameter to default to local time.
 - **showdigital** -- set to true (or 1) to show the time in digital format too
 - **scale** -- must be one of these: 'linear' (default scale), 'logClock' or  'logClockRev'.
-Linear is our normal clock scale, the other two show a logarithmic time scale.
+Linear is our normal clock scale, the other two show a logarithmic time scale
+- **subtext** -- optional text, centered below the clock
 - **align** -- sets floating of the clock: 'left', 'right' or 'center'

 Example: `[coolclock skin="chunkySwissOnBlack" radius="140" showdigital=true align="left"]`